iter-tools/iter-tools/README.md

 ```

 ## async-zip
-Same as zip but works on both sync and async iterables.
+It returns the same results of zip and works on both sync and async iterables.
+Items are resolved in parallel.

 ## zip-longest
 It zips 2 or more iterables together.
 The iteration stops when the longesest iterable is exausted.
 The first argument is the placeholder used when an iterable is exausted.